The open smart grid platform core and admin functions for device management.

 GetFindEventsResponse returns if the result is successful from the request.
 The response contains the DeviceIdentification and CorrelationUid which is received from the FindEvents request.

-GetFindEventsResponse returns if the result is successful from the FindEvents request.
-The response contains the DeviceIdentification and CorrelationUid which is received from the FindEvents request.
+GetDeCoupleMbusDeviceResponse returns if the result is successful from the request.
+The response contains the DeviceIdentification and CorrelationUid which is received from the DeCoupleMbusDevice request.

 All requests have similar response behaviour which is described in ResponseMessages.